-Why Self-Learning AI Is a Game Changer in E-Commerce and Beyond
+Why Self-Learning AI Is a Game Changer in E-Commerce Site Search

 By Kait Spong

-Why Self-Learning AI Is a Game Changer in E-Commerce and Beyond
+Why Self-Learning AI Is a Game Changer in E-Commerce Site Search

 Table of Contents

 The early days of artificial intelligence (AI) weren’t as shiny or sleek as our science fiction movie favorites would lead us to believe.
-But it’s no wonder these depictions are so heavily ingrained in our imaginations since humans have been mulling over the idea of the mechanical man since the days of the early mathematicians, theologians, and philosophers.
+But it’s no wonder these depictions are so heavily ingrained in our imaginations — after all, humans have been mulling over the idea of the mechanical man since the days of the early mathematicians, theologians, and philosophers.

-Being captivated with the idea of artificial intelligence has worked in our favor, though.
+Being captivated by the idea of artificial intelligence has worked in our favor, though.
 Fast-forward to 2010, and AI very clearly became embedded in our day-to-day lives.
-Smartphones started coming pre-packaged with AI-driven capabilities, from facial recognition features to apps with global localization.
-Soon enough, virtual assistants like Siri, Alexa, and Google transformed into household names synonymous with convenience and productivity.
-And, before we knew it, cars were driving themselves, and you could enter the virtual world through a headset.
+Smartphones started coming prepackaged with AI-driven capabilities, from facial recognition features to apps with global localization.
+Soon after, virtual assistants like Siri, Alexa, and Google Assistant transformed into household names synonymous with convenience and productivity.
+And, before we knew it, cars were driving themselves, and we were communicating with these virtual friends through mobile apps.

 What Are the Most Common Applications of AI?

-- Machine learning (ML) - ML focuses on the use of data and algorithms to mimic the way humans learn.
+- Machine learning (ML) - ML focuses on using data and algorithms to mimic how humans learn.
 The goal of ML is to gradually improve a machine’s accuracy over time, so it can supplement human labor on easy-to-automate tasks.

-- Natural Language Processing (NLP) - Similar to machine learning, natural language processing learns as time goes on.
-NLP concerns itself with understanding text and spoken word in the same ways humans can, as well as all the syntax, semantics, and characteristics that come along with it.
+- Natural language processing (NLP) - Like machine learning, natural language processing concerns itself with understanding text and spoken words in the same ways humans can.
+It does this by analyzing the syntax, semantics, and characteristics of everyday language.

 - Robotics - Yes, it’s true.
 Robots are prevalent in AI.
 Robotics centers on the development of machines to accomplish tasks.
-Think of machinery that automates processes on a factory floor or in a fast food restaurant.
+For instance, the machinery that automates processes on a factory floor or in a fast food restaurant is a good example of AI robotics.

 Which Businesses Are Currently Using AI Well?

-So, now that you better understand the applications of AI, let’s take a look at how businesses in today’s market are using it to their advantage.
+So, now that you better understand the applications of AI, let’s look at how businesses in today’s market use it to their advantage.
 We see many strong examples across multiple sectors, including these few shining stars who are using the technology exceptionally well:

-- Walmart - Walmart uses ML and image processing at all of its locations to keep its storefronts running smoothly and take the strain off of team members.
-With everything from weighted sensors and shelves to video cameras, Walmart’s AI can detect when products are running low or even if produce is starting to lose its quality to get a better sense of ordering patterns.
+- Walmart - Walmart uses ML and image processing in all of its locations to keep its storefronts running smoothly and take the strain off of its team members.
+With everything from weighted sensors and shelves to video cameras, Walmart’s AI handles inventory management, detecting when products are running low — or even if produce is starting to lose its quality — to get a better sense of ordering patterns.

 - Citigroup - Commonly known as Citi, this American multinational investment bank uses NLP to better understand customer activity.
-Since they operate in more than 160 countries, Citi wants to ensure that financial transactions are completed compliantly across the diversified geographies they represent within the confines of the law.
+Since they operate in more than 160 countries, Citi wants to ensure that financial transactions are completed compliantly within the confines of the law across the diversified geographies they represent.

 How Does AI Become Smarter Over Time?